xiaohan2012/daily-reading/august/cane.md

 # comment of the paper

+- why two sets of embedding? one for structure and one for text
+  - why not just text embedding and combine it with the structural information?
 - experiment not very strong
   - for node classification, only cora dataset and does not beat it strongly